 Timber weatherboards have long been the default choice for those seeking a quintessential Queenslander look, but a growing number of buyers are now looking at practical, durable alternatives to traditional ‘timber and tin’.
 When asked for an opinion, builder Luke Ollington cast his vote for Scyon Linea 180mm external cladding.

 “It’s easier to work with than timber and offers straight, smooth lines,” Ollington says, “a big plus for clients is that it’s more durable and requires less maintenance.”

-Marrying Scyon Linea with timber and raw brick features and employing a dark colour scheme helped create a home with a contemporary twist which pays homage to traditional design.
+Marrying Linea Weatherboard with timber and raw brick features and employing a dark colour scheme helped create a home with a contemporary twist which pays homage to traditional design.

 We wanted to make it look like the house had always been there and using Linea allowed us to achieve an overall ‘traditional Queensland’ feel.

 Seclusion and privacy for parents, children and guests, an abundance of living space and a practical, light-filled design which capitalised on the elevated position were top of the Draper clients’ wish list.